ikappaki/basilex-notebook/README.md

 3. Enter the port number from the nREPL server output.

 You should now be connected to the Basilisp notebook from your editor.
-Follow the `dev.ipynb` nREPL sectio of the tutorial to explore and try out a few cool nREPL interactions.
+Follow the `dev.ipynb` nREPL section of the tutorial to explore and try out a few cool nREPL interactions.

 ## Project Anatomy